axandriashepard/docs.konghq.com/app/contributing/contribution-templates.md

 ---
 title: Content templates
+description: Contribute to Kong's plugin documentation with helpful notes and notices.
+Join our growing community of developers.
+Learn how to make an impact!
 ---

 At Kong, we use the following four standard content types when we write our documentation: